tmax-cloud/cicd-operator/docs/configs.md

 ### `ingressClass`
 Ingress's class name to be used for the webhook/report server access.

+### `ingressHost`
+Ingress's host name for the webhook/report server access.
+> Default: cicd-webhook.{Ingress Controller IP}.nip.io

 ### `externalHostName`
 External host name for the ingress.
 It should be the address a user/git server can access.
 Default address is `cicd-webhook.INGRESS_IP.nip.io`

 ### `gitImage`
 Git image to be used for `git-checkout` steps
 > Default: docker.io/alpine/git:1.0.30

+### `reportRedirectUriTemplate`
+Url template of commit status's detail page, which is compiled using `IntegrationJob` struct.
+If it's empty, it uses default report page.

 ## Email Configurations
 ### `enableMail`